 They can be easily lost or stolen

 When you have a paper stock certificate, you would have to store it somewhere.
-And with all the other documents that you have printed in paper, you can misplace it and eventually lose the proof that you or a shareholder owns a part of the company.
+And with all the other documents that you have printed on paper, you can misplace it and lose proof that you or a shareholder owns a part of the company.
 This in turn can become a legal case and cost you more than you can imagine.

 It’s hard to track and manage the certificates

 The paper stock certificates may not be available all in one place which is why tracking them is not easy, at times impossible.
-Moreover, with many investments and shares, there are chances where you can forget or miss out one or two of the certified shares that has been given from your company.
-This makes things difficult for you and in the end, can cost you a lot as well.
+Moreover, with many investments and shares, there are chances where you can forget or miss one or two of the certificated shares that have been given from your company.
+This may make things difficult, and cost you in the end.

 They can be transferred to another shareholder without your knowledge

-When a shareholder of your company doesn’t want to hold a share of your company any more, they can easily sell off the share to someone in the market without your consent.
+When a shareholder doesn’t want to hold a share of your company any more, they can easily sell off the shares to someone in the market without your consent.
 In short, the transfer would not be on the records of your company.

 More difficult to audit

 If the paper stock certificates are not centralized, it may be difficult to track them down for the process of auditing.
 It may also be very easy for the paper stock certificates to become inaccurate.
 Auditing should be straightforward where you can view the register to note all the details of the company.
-With paper stock certificates it may not be possible, while with the uncertified shares, it is possible for auditing the company easily.
+With paper stock certificates, it may not be possible, while with uncertificated shares, it becomes easier to audit the company transactions.

-A lot of the public companies have been issuing uncertificated shares for many years now, and there is a recent trend towards eliminating paper certificates completely.
-Even though this is true, there are still many non-LLC private companies that tend to issue the stock by using the paper certificates.
-In addition to this, web-based systems are now offering the private companies with a much less expensive and more accessible options, thus paper stocks are swiftly turning into something of the past.
+A lot of public companies have been issuing uncertificated shares for many years now, and there is a recent trend towards eliminating paper certificates altogether.
+Even though this may be true, there are still many non-LLC private companies that tend to issue stock by using paper certificates.
+In addition to this, web-based systems are now offering private companies with much less expensive and more accessible options.
+Thus paper stocks are swiftly turning into something of the past.

 But why exactly is there an emphasis on “uncertificated” shares and what are the benefits?